Four Sisters Foundation

 Latest News

-Uganda Feeding The Vulnerable Initiative
+Uganda “Hope on the Horizons” - Feeding The Vulnerable Initiative

-This project occurs monthly and feeds over 20 families each month.
+This project occurs monthly and feeds over 40 families each month.
 The goal is to expand to more families.
 We have recently been able to assist in transportation of individuals who otherwise would be unable to travel to collect this assistance.

 Uganda Soybean Garden